MCP Router

 • Terminate mapped backend MCP sessions when the frontend session is deleted, expires, or the gateway shuts down.

-• Add tests for frontend session validation, backend session creation, backend session reuse, backend session termination, and multi-backend isolation.
+• Add tests for frontend session validation, backend session creation, backend session reuse, and backend session termination.

 Testing Strategy